 Turning Data into Actionable Insight

-Note: I go into this topic in more detail in “Part 3: Turning Data into Actionable Insight – The Fundamentals of a Digital Marketing Report”.
+Note: We go into this topic in more detail in “Part 3: Turning Data into Actionable Insight – The Fundamentals of a Digital Marketing Report”.

 “There is nothing more frustrating to a client than seeing observations in a report with no corresponding hypothesis as to why something is happening and, where relevant, suggested actions to respond,” says Duncan Heath, Strategy Director at Fresh Egg.

 You can have all the data in the world, but it’s useless if you’re unable to make decisions that have a measurable impact on your business.

 As marketers, it’s our responsibility to transform data into actionable insight.

 For Nick Handley, Head of Performance Marketing at Fluid Digital, his reporting is built on the mentality of “answer the question before it is asked”.